danielgallas/football-sweepstake/Readme.md

 #### TO DO NOW:

-- Update admin page with final result of match - think about the logic
+- create a table of winners

 #### THE MISSION: